k2-fsa/sherpa/docs/source/onnx/sense-voice/index.rst

 SenseVoice
 ==========

-This section describes how to use models from `<https://github.com/FunAudioLLM/SenseVoice>`_, which supports the following languages
+This section describes how to use models from `<https://github.com/FunAudioLLM/SenseVoice>`_.

+A single model from `SenseVoice`_ supports the following languages

   - Chinese (Mandarin, 普通话)
   - Cantonese (粤语, 广东话)